 - Take steps to improve your credit.
 Boosting your credit is one of the best way to improve your chances of being approved for a loan — and with better terms.
 One way to help improve your credit is by checking your credit reports for mistakes and disputing any incorrect information.
 Paying off debt to keep your credit utilization below 30% and making on-time payments can also help improve your credit.

 Choosing a lender offering FHA loans could also boost your approval odds, because qualifying requirements are less stringent.

-Exploring alternatives when you can’t get a mortgage with bad credit
+Next steps: Explore alternatives if you can’t get a mortgage with bad credit

 If you’re frustrated by the difficulty of getting a home loan with bad credit, you may wonder if you can buy a home using other sources of funding, such as personal loans.